anshulchahar/SonneAI/docs/index.md

-# Solva Documentation
+# Sonne Documentation

-Welcome to the official documentation for Solva, a document analysis application that leverages AI to extract, process, and analyze information from PDF documents.
+Welcome to the official documentation for Sonne, a document analysis application that leverages AI to extract, process, and analyze information from PDF documents.

 ## Overview

-Solva combines the power of PDF processing libraries with Google's Gemini API to provide intelligent document analysis.
+Sonne combines the power of PDF processing libraries with Google's Gemini API to provide intelligent document analysis.
 The application is built with Next.js 14 and provides both a web interface and API endpoints for document processing.

 ## Key Features